-In the context of a contract, the claimant may request that the defendant be ordered to perform the contract under its precise terms (specific performance) (article 107(2) of the CO).
+In the context of a contract, the claimant may request that the defendant be ordered to perform the contract in accordance with its precise terms (specific performance) (article 107(2) of the CO).
 Instead of asking for specific performance, the claimant may also choose to claim damages (article 97 of the CO).
+Other remedies are available for specific contracts (eg, contracts for work).
 Similarly, the remedy available for tort-based actions is damages.